QR Codes in Logistics: Supply Chain Tracking Guide [2026]

 • QR labels on pallets, shelves, and products accelerate picking and packing.

-• Workers scan codes to confirm inventory levels instantly.
+• Workers scan to confirm inventory instantly.

-• Integrated systems update databases automatically, avoiding stock discrepancies.
+• Systems update automatically, avoiding discrepancies.

 2. In-Transit Visibility